SpangleLabs/simple-tg-backup/README.md

 ## TODO lists
 ### TODO: Would be good
-- Ability to archive groups where you are not an admin
-- Ability to archive 1:1 chats, not just groups
-- Ability to archive channels
-- Allow specifying multiple chats to backup
+- Allow specifying multiple chats to archive
   - Metrics on how many chats are being watched, what's the chat download queue?
 What's the total number of chats?
+  - Ability to archive all by pattern?
+All users perhaps
+  - Ability to exclude which chats are being archived
 - Deduplicate admin events in the same way messages are?
 - Deduplicate users in the same way messages are
 - Deduplicate chats in the same way messages are